afm215/inf224/README.md

 ## Question 4
 we call this methode abstract (for example virtual void play() = 0; is declared abstract).
-It's not possible ton instanciate the multimedia object because the cvlass is an abstract class now.
+It's not possible ton instanciate the multimedia object because the class is an abstract class now.

 ## Question 5
 the caracteristic is the polymorphisme .
-In c++ we have to declare the display ficntion as virtual in the multimedia class.
-The elecmtn in the array are poointer toward objects because Multimedia is a virtual class.
+In c++ we have to declare the display fonction as virtual in the multimedia class.
+The elements in the array are pointers toward objects because Multimedia is a virtual class.
 Thus it can not be instancianted.

 ## Question 6